Pyrrha-Foundation/pyrrha-coin/doc/developer-notes.md

 - StartNode : Starts other threads.

-- ThreadBitnodesAddressSeed : Runs initial bitnodes seeding when no peers.dat exists.

 - ThreadDNSAddressSeed : Loads addresses of peers from the DNS.

 - ThreadMapPort : Universal plug-and-play startup/shutdown